Merchant Account FAQs

 This information is used by the merchant services underwriting department, as they are granting your organization a line of credit up to this amount.
 For businesses, the primary owner’s financial history is run through one or more of the major credit bureaus.
 For non-profits, there is normally no signatory and a federal tax ID and proof of 501(c)3 status is required.

-Yes, your merchant account can include an American Express account, but American Express payment processing is different than Visa and MasterCard payment processing.
+Yes, your merchant account can include an American Express account, but American Express payment processing differs from Visa and MasterCard payment processing.
 As such, you can optionally choose to add an American Express account when applying for your merchant services account.
 American Express reviews each application independently and will grant approval within about 48 hours of submitting your merchant services application.
-American Express determines it’s own fee structure, but rates generally range from 2.09 to 3.5%.
+American Express determines its own fee structure, but rates generally range from 2.09 to 3.5%.
 There is no additional monthly charge for this service.
 We recommend that you accept American Express credit cards, as many consumers prefer to use these cards due to their established loyalty program.

 The Payment Card Industry (PCI) Data Security Standard is a worldwide standard for payment card and consumer financial data protection.
 It incorporates the requirements of the Visa USA Cardholder Information Security Program (CISP) and the Visa International Account Information Security (AIS) program, the MasterCard International Site Data Protection (SDP) program, as well as the security requirements of American Express DSS, DiscoverCard DISC and the Japan Credit Bureau (JCB).
 VISA and MasterCard now require all merchants who process credit cards to adhere to the PCI security standard.

-Interchange refers to the fees or costs charged by Visa and MasterCard to process their credit and debit cards.
-Interchange is charged to all merchants who accept credit cards and must be paid by the merchant services provider immediately upon accepting a credit or debit card transaction.
-Read more here on interchange.
+Interchange fees refer to the costs charged by Visa, MasterCard, and other card companies to process their credit and debit cards.
+Interchange fees are charged to all merchants (ie, businesses and organizations) who accept credit cards and must be paid by the merchant services provider immediately upon accepting a credit or debit card transaction.

 Monthly fees are debited between the first and fifth of the month and will include fees that occurred in the month prior.
 For example, January’s statement fees will be debited between February 1st – 5th.